DomenLemut/RGB-R-D/README.md

-RGB Matrix projet with Arduino
+RGB Matrix project with Arduino

 discription:
 A project for a school project.
 The program displays scrooling words of the word you write down manually.